GastonAGenaud/yellowpepper-api-test-challenge/README.md

 ### Additional Libraries

-- `cypress-file-upload`: For handling file uploads in tests.
-- `cypress-real-events`: To simulate real user events like 'hover', 'drag', etc.
 - `cypress-mochawesome-reporter` and `cypress-multi-reporters`: For generating and customizing test reports.
 - `dotenv`: To manage environment variables.
-- `custom-env`: To load environment-specific variables.

 ## How to Run Tests